 Nurx is another telehealth company that offers birth control and treatments for conditions such as acne, migraine headaches, and oral and genital herpes.
-Each consultation costs $15, and the price of medication varies depending on a person’s insurance.
-Learn more about Nurx.
+Each consultation costs $15–65, depending on the health condition a person would like to speak about.
+The price of medication varies depending on a person’s insurance.

 |Consultation fee||• $10 per month|